opentofu/opentofu/docs/static-evaluation.md

 For example, a module's `for_each` statement may require data from a resource: `for_each = resource.aws_s3_bucket.foo.tags`.
 Before it could be evaluated, the module must wait for "OpenTofu Resource Reference aws_s3_bucket.foo" to be available.
 This would be represented as a dependency edge between the module node and the specific resource node.
 The evaluation context would then include `{"resource": {"aws_s3_bucket": {"foo": {"tags": <provided value>}}}}`.

+> [!NOTE]
-Note: A common misconception is that modules are "objects".
-Modules more closely resemble "namespaces" and can cross reference each other's vars/outputs as long as there is no reference loop.
+> A common misconception is that modules are "objects".
+However, modules more closely resemble "namespaces" and can cross reference each other's vars/outputs as long as there is no reference loop.

 ## Initial implementation